Poland’s Brilliant World War II Leader

 With France’s collapse, thousands of Polish soldiers found their way to friendly British soil and organized military units.
 Gen. Maczek was one of them.

-invasion of Europe.
-During the Battle of Normandy, Polish troops took part in the encircling move against Nazi troops, and were credited with the closing of the Caen-Fallaise Gap, where fourteen Nazi
+during the 1944 invasion of Europe.
+During the Battle of Normandy, Polish troops took part in the encircling move against Nazi troops, and were credited with the closing of the Caen-Fallaise Gap, where fourteen

 After this decisive battle, Gen. Maczek’s Division continued to spearhead the Allied drive across the battlefields of France, Belgium, Holland, and finally Germany.